sourceduty/Logic/README.md

 [Wood Logic](https://chatgpt.com/g/g-67e49e35e0c881919922c11452d76fe2-wood-logic) uses mechanical systems made primarily of wood to perform logical operations, similar to how electronic circuits operate in computers.
 These systems often employ physical components such as gears, levers, cams, ratchets, and linkages to carry out operations like AND/OR gates, counters, or flip-flops.
 In a wooden logic machine, movements of physical objects or marbles are used to represent binary states (on/off), and the interactions between these elements create mechanical equivalents of logical functions.
 Wood logic is a fascinating blend of craftsmanship, engineering, and logic design, often used for educational purposes or as artistic, kinetic sculptures that demonstrate complex processes through simple, tangible mechanisms.

 #

 ![Mechanical Logic](https://github.com/user-attachments/assets/c2020c4d-c2f6-47e4-8df9-75e35eb0d6cb)

+Mechanical logic gates are conceptial physical systems designed to perform logical operations using mechanical components rather than electronic circuits.
+In these systems, different mechanical parts such as levers, gears, and pistons are used to manipulate inputs and produce outputs based on specific logical rules.
+For an AND gate, the output is activated only when both inputs are in a required position, mimicking how an AND gate works in electronics by producing a "true" output only when both inputs are "true."
+The OR gate, on the other hand, activates the output if at least one of the inputs is in the correct position, similar to an electronic OR gate that produces a "true" output when either input is "true."
+The NOT gate inverts the input, causing the output to be triggered only when the input is in the opposite position, effectively flipping the state of the input.
+These mechanical gates illustrate the fundamental principles of logic through physical means, utilizing components like springs and gears to implement operations that are conceptually identical to their electronic counterparts, showcasing the intersection of logic and mechanical design.

 #

 [Logic Gauge](https://github.com/sourceduty/Logic_Gauge)